-Our intellectual property for AquAdvantage Salmon resides in the breeding population of live fish, or broodstock, themselves.
-Destruction of AquAdvantage Salmon broodstocks by whatever means would result in the loss of the commercial technology.
+AquAdvantage Salmon, or more specifically the breeding population of live fish, or broodstock, themselves, is a product of our combined intellectual property, which includes our trade secrets related to creating and maintaining the broodstock.
+Destruction of AquAdvantage Salmon broodstocks by whatever means would result in the loss of the product of that commercial technology.
 Live animals are subject to disease that may, in some cases, prevent or cause delay in the export of fish or eggs to customers.
 Disease organisms may be present undetected and transferred inadvertently.
 In addition, our broodstock is kept at a limited number of facilities, and damage to or failure of critical systems at any one of those facilities could lead to the loss of a substantial percentage of our broodstock.
 Such events may cause loss of revenue, increased costs, or both.
+The broodstock, however, could be reinstated, in whole or in part, using our technology and stored breeding reserves.